globaleaks/whistleblowing-software/documentation/security/EncryptionProtocol.rst

 Users’ Credentials
 ------------------
-The system used two different tyype of credentials depending on the user role:
+The system used two different type of credentials depending on the user role:

 .. csv-table::
    :header: "Credentials type", "User role"